 MIDDLE MIOCENE BIOSTRATIGRAPHY AND PALEO-OCEANOGRAPHY OF SUPIORI ISLAND, PAPUA BASED ON CALCAREOUS NANNOFOSIL ASSEMBLAGES

-• Alviyanda Alviyanda Program Studi Teknik Geologi, Institut Teknologi Sumatera
+• Alviyanda Adril Program Studi Teknik Geologi, Institut Teknologi Sumatera Author

 Abstract